Learn More

 What are the treatments for sickle cell disease (SCD)?

-- Pain relievers for acute or chronic pain
+- Pain relievers for acute or chronic pain.

-- Childhood vaccinations to prevent infections
+- Antibiotics to try to prevent infections in younger children.

 - Blood transfusions for severe anemia.
 If you have had some serious complications, such as a stroke, you may have transfusions to prevent more complications.